Torram/magic-docs/docs/Client-Development/Hooks/Shopify/UseUpdateDatabaseFromShopify.md

-Custom hook used for manually update values from Shopify e-commerce to database.
+Custom hook used for manually update the values from the Shopify e-commerce to database.

 ```tsx
 import { useMutation, useQueryClient, UseMutationResult } from 'react-query';